elightup/erocket/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.1.1 - 2020-10-27 =
+* Add option to hide post date for recent posts widget
+* Fix sharing settings when no post types are selected

 = 1.1.0 - 2020-07-16 =
 * Add vertical style and image size options for recent posts widget